hero media

 Patrolled

-The northern stretch of Avoca Beach is a favourite with families, particularly for the rock pools that kids love to hop about in.
+The northern stretch of Avoca Beach is a favourite of many locals, particularly for the rock pools that kids love to hop about on.
 Surfers of all abilities come here for the waves and it’s a dog-friendly beach too.
 It’s usually less crowded than its southern counterpart but come summertime locals and visitors alike will pitch their cabanas on the sand and settle in for the day.
+Parking can be a bit tricky.

 12. Ettalong Beach